LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: Fitting and widths

 \wTail{\omega_T}

-\cRed{First,} we start from the observation that exponents $\GEpwe$ typically vary between $-2$ (broad) and $-5$ (narrow), whilst typical gaussian and exponential widths on \cRed{our ``quiet days'} usually have a minimum of about $0.05$.
+First, we start from the observation that exponents $\GEpwe$ typically vary between $-2$ (broad) and $-5$ (narrow), whilst typical gaussian and exponential widths on our ``quiet days'' usually have a minimum of about $0.05$.
 Thus here we use an ad hoc procedure where we assign an effective ``tail width'' parameter to be ~

-where the factor of $1/4$ ensures that ${\wTail}$, like the other widths, also ranges from $0.05$ upwards.
+where \cRed{dividing by 100} ensures that ${\wTail}$, like the other widths, also ranges from \cRed{$0.002$ TECU$/s$} upwards.

-\cRed{Second,} construct an effective amplitude-like tail parameter (or weighting) we integrate the power-law tail from the cut-off (at $\GEpwo$) to infinity, and compare that to a tail normalised to have unit area.
-Then, if we also multiply it by a factor of $50$, we bring it into same range or values as that for the gaussian and exponential amplitudes.
-Recalling that $\alpha_9$ is the amplitude of the tail feature, this rescaled normalisation approach gives us an effective ``tail amplitude'' of ~
+Second, to construct an effective amplitude-like tail parameter (or weighting) we integrate the power-law tail from the cut-off (at $\GEpwo$) to infinity, and compare that to a tail normalised to have unit area. \cRed{To normalise systematically, we set a tail cutoff scale of $p_T=0.01$, a value which is similar to typical fitted cut-offs, and also brings the result into same range or values as that for the gaussian and exponential amplitudes.} Recalling that $\alpha_9$ is the amplitude of the tail feature, this rescaled normalisation approach gives us an effective ``tail amplitude'' of ~

 As a result, should we wish to apply it, we would add the product $\beta_T {\wTail}$ of these two estimates to $\WdT$ to obtain a width-like quantity that took these power law tails into account with a broadly similar emphasis to the true width estimates: ~